 - Social exchanges in real life are simplified and emulated on Facebook.
 For instance, pokes can be likened to a brief touch on the shoulder.

-Some people use it to project that they are fun-loving and social, others project themselves as religious, family oriented, professional at work or concerned about social issues.
-My own style is to project intelligence, confidence, independence and concern for social issues.
+Some people use it to project that they are fun-loving and social, others project themselves as religious, family-oriented, professional at work or concerned about social issues.
+My style is to project intelligence, confidence, independence and concern for social issues.
 In the process of projecting their social image, people update friends on what is happening in their lives.

 A social image is formed from every bit of information, image, video, link, statement or comment on the Facebook page.
 These create an impression which reflects on the Facebook personality of the person.
-The name of the person and the profile picture are especially important since they form the first impression of new visitors.
+The name and profile picture of the person are especially important since they form the first impression of new visitors.
 For instance, a picture of a lady with minimal makeup and wearing plain clothes, carrying her newborn baby, plus lots of postings about cooking recipes and housework, will project a family image.
 An image of a man wearing leather jackets and sunglasses, riding a bike, and lots of posts about bike racing and engines, will project a motorbike enthusiast image.

 Maintaining an image requires some work, especially to trim “weeds”.
 Social weeds are things that are not congruent with the desired image – if you are projecting yourself as a studious scholar and someone tagged a photo of you partying wildly and badly drunk, that is a weed which must be removed to maintain your studious image.
 Poor management of social images, such as politicians posting racist comments or a student posting sexually suggestive pictures, can cause a lot of trouble.